 Chocolate food tours and tastings

-Free and $5 chocolate factory tours in Issaquah.
-Boehm’s Candies offers free self-guided (and cheap guided) tours at their beautiful chalet in Issaquah, located about 15 miles east of Seattle, about off I-90.
-Free Self-Guided Window Tours are available anytime during business hours (open 7 days a week, except Christmas and New Year’s Day) and allow you to watch (and smell!) candy makers as they work on the day’s production.
+Free and $7 chocolate factory tours in Issaquah.
+Boehm’s Candies offers free self-guided and cheap guided tours at their beautiful chalet in Issaquah, located about 15 miles east of Seattle, off I-90.
+Free Self-Guided Window Tours are available anytime during business hours and allow you to watch (and smell!) candy makers as they work on the day’s production.
 Information posted at every window describes each area’s purpose, as well as gives some history of Boehm’s.
 The best times to visit are Monday through Friday between 9:00 am – 3:00 pm.
 Some areas may be on a lunch break between 12:00 pm and 1:00 pm.
-During holidays, special events, or other circumstances production may be limited or not available for viewing. $7 Guided Tours are by reservation only, June – September.
+During holidays, special events, or other circumstances production may be limited or not available for viewing. $7 Guided Tours are by reservation only, July-August.
 On the guided tour, you will be escorted through the chocolate factory where you will learn about the art of handmade chocolate and see the authentic chalet where the founder lived.
 For more information, visit the website for Boehm’s Candies.

 $10 Seattle Chocolates factory tour in Tukwila are offered Monday-Saturday at their factory, just south of the city in Tukwila.
 Taste Seattle Chocolates recipes throughout your journey, explore chocolate-making machines, and the start-to-finish creation of truffles and chocolate bars.
 Discover the history of chocolate, the untold stories of Seattle Chocolate Company, and learn how new flavors get invented.
 Reservations are recommended.